Faculty Director, Denning Technology & Management Program;

 Associate Professor of Operations Management

 Ravi Subramanian is the Steven A. Denning Professor of Technology and Management and Associate Professor of Operations Management at the Scheller College of Business at Georgia Tech.
 He serves as Faculty Director of the Denning Technology and Management (T&M) Program - a flagship undergraduate-level interdisciplinary program across the Colleges of Computing, Engineering, and Business.

-Ravi's research interests are at the intersections of operations/supply chain decisions and environmental sustainability, with recent interests in human/societal sustainability and healthcare operations.
-His research interfaces operations/supply chain management with public policy, strategy, marketing, and industrial ecology, and spans three categories: (1) strategic responses to environmental legislation in supply chains; (2) closed-loop supply chain management; and (3) market value and effectiveness of corporate sustainability efforts.
+Ravi's research interests are at the intersections of operations/supply chain decisions and environmental sustainability, with recent interests in societal sustainability and healthcare operations.
+His research in environmental sustainability interfaces operations/supply chain management with public policy, strategy, marketing, and industrial ecology, and spans three categories: (1) environmental legislation in supply chains; (2) closed-loop supply chain management; and (3) market value and effectiveness of corporate sustainability efforts.
 Ravi’s research has been published in Journal of Industrial Ecology, Journal of Operations Management, Production and Operations Management, and Manufacturing and Service Operations Management, and has been cited in Bloomberg Business Week, Forbes, Reuters, and Yahoo Finance, among others.
 Ravi received the inaugural Paul Kleindorfer Award in Sustainability in 2012, which recognizes “young scholars who have distinguished themselves through the breadth and innovativeness of their scholarly work on questions related to sustainable operations and the social and environmental impact of business.”
 Ravi serves as a Department Editor for the Sustainable Operations Department at the Production and Operations Management Journal.

 Ravi has prior business experience in operations strategy, manufacturing planning, and ERP implementation.
 He has also engaged in collaborative NSF Small Business Innovation Research (SBIR)-funded work with UrjaNet – a Georgia Tech Advanced Technology Development Center (ATDC) startup offering solutions in the Energy domain.
-UrjaNet has been selected for NSF’s prestigious Innovation Accelerator program.
+UrjaNet was selected for NSF’s prestigious Innovation Accelerator program in 2011.